Apology Not Accepted

 I sure don't.

 Maybe you've noticed that it's getting harder to truly know what's going on these days.
-Legacy media—controlled by corrupt billionaires and addicted to the false equivalency of balance rather than dedicated to principles of objective truth—is failing us.
+Legacy media—controlled by corrupt billionaires and addicted to the false equivalency of balance rather than dedicated to principles like objective truth—is failing us.
 I am recommending that if you have money to do so, you subscribe to independent journalists and writers instead.
 This week I'm suggesting Pro Publica.
 They do the important work of real journalism without being beholden to billionaire interests.

-(if you also want to support The Reframe, there are buttons to do so all over the place and whatnot)
+(If you also want to support The Reframe, there are buttons to do so all over the place and whatnot.)

 I mentioned that the rally was a litany of horrific words and intentions.
 Most of these things were framed as "just jokes."
 Fair enough, I suppose.
 I'll point out that this serves as a confession about the sorts of things they find funny.
 Somehow joking is meant to be a defense.
 Apparently laughter can't be hateful.
-One thing seems to have truly broke through into the larger narrative: a speaker who I suppose we must refer to as a "comedian" referred to Puerto Rico as "a floating island of garbage."
+One thing seems to have truly broke through into the larger narrative: A speaker who I suppose we must refer to as a "comedian" referred to Puerto Rico as "a floating island of garbage."

-This was, in the eyes of those who control the platforms of communication, and in the halls of power, and in the minds of many comfortable and privileged people, beyond the pale in a way that none of the other things I listed apparently were.
+This was, in the eyes of those who control the platforms of communication, and in the halls of power, and in the minds of many comfortable and privileged people, beyond the pale in a way that none of the other things I listed apparently had been.
 I find it interesting to ponder why.
 You might think that it was seen as beyond the pale because it was racist, but the entire Trump movement has been drenched in the most blatant racism from its inception.
 You might think that it was seen as offensive because Puerto Rico is a part of the United States, but everyone who was attacked from that stage represents some part of the United States.
-I think it was seen as offensive because there are a lot of voting Puerto Rican citizens living in swing states, so this particular instance of racist hate disrupted the one thing the press actually seems to think matters: the horse race of the election.
-It's not that it was racist or hateful or prefigured violence and death for real people—these sort of things are just business as usual— no, it's that it might actually swing the race, which means it was a gaffe.
+I think it was seen as offensive because there are a lot of voting Puerto Rican citizens living in swing states, so this particular instance of racist hate disrupted the one thing the press actually seems to think matters: that is, the horse race aspect of the election.
+It's not that it was racist or hateful or prefigured violence and death for real people—these sort of things are just business as usual—no, it's that it might actually swing the race, which means it was a gaffe.

 All over the place, Republicans and journalists scrambled to walk it back and restore balance to the Force.
 When a Democrat makes a gaffe, the thing to do is report on it for several weeks in massive fonts.
 When a Republican makes a gaffe, the thing to do is to find a Democratic gaffe to counter it, and if one can't be procured, to make one up.